HHS-AHRQ/MEPS-workshop/README.md

 #### Exercise 4
-This program includes a **regression example** for persons who delayed receiving care due to the COVID-19 pandemic:
+This program includes a **regression example** for persons who delayed care due to the COVID-19 pandemic:
-1. Percentage of people delaying medical care, dental care, or prescribed medicine puchases
+1. Percentage of people delaying medical care, dental care, or prescribed medicine purchases
 2. Logistic regression: to identify demographic factors associated with delayed care